Krishnan Shrijith

-Krishnan Lakshmanan Shrijith (born 12 August 1996) is an Indian cricketer who plays for Karnataka cricket team and is in the Mumbai Indians squad.
+Krishnan Lakshmanan Shrijith (born 12 August 1996) is an Indian cricketer who plays for Karnataka cricket team.
 He is a left-handed batter and wicket-keeper.

 Career

 He made his T20 Cricket debut for the Karnataka cricket team in early 2021 during the 2020-21 Syed Mushtaq Ali Trophy.

 In 2024, he hit a 51-ball century in the Maharaja T20 Trophy.

 He made his debut in the Ranji Trophy in November 2024 for Karnaraka, scoring a century in Lucknow against Uttar Pradesh.
 In December 2024, he scored a 101-ball 150 as Karnataka chased down 383 against Mumbai in the Vijay Hazare Trophy for his first List-A century.
-In doing so, he became the tenth batsman to score a century on debut for the side.
+In doing so, he became the tenth batsman to score a century on debut for the team.
 It was also the second-highest successful run chase in Vijay Hazare Trophy history.

 In November 2024, he earned a maiden Indian Premier League contract when he was signed by Mumbai Indians at the IPL mega auction.